 Several greenhouses are located near the Australian section, one of which contains carnivorous plants as well as some orchids.
 This arboretum is a huge park that contains 127 acres and you can easily spend 3-4 hours here.
 This location was purchased in 1875 by Lucky Baldwin who built the historic Coach Barn and Victorian Queen Anne Cottage, both of which are still standing next to Baldwin Lake.
 Unfortunately there is no bridge across Baldwin Lake so you have to trek around the lake in either direction to reach the historic homes.
 There is a nice citrus grove just minutes walking North East of the homes and next to this grove is a large Rose garden – both of these in the Springtime are fantastic due to the sweet smelling blossoms and plethora of Rose blooms.
 Also not to be missed is the relaxing sounds of the Meyberg Waterfall – tropical’s and other temperate plants grow here.
 The “Promise Tree” is near the Africa/Australia section is is literally covered in small papers tied on the tree branches by people.
 These contains individual hand written “wishes”.
 See below for a photo!

 A rare fruit garden and orchard have been more recently added to the arboretum.
 Fruit lovers can enjoy our Fruit Photo Gallery here.
 Be sure to pick up the folding map of the grounds at the ticket counter.
 You will probably see many peacocks and peahens walking around the grounds as these birds thrive in such an environment.
 The tram runs daily and is available for a nominal fee and covers a 2 mile driving course through the park.
 A library is on site and there are often lectures and other events held on site.
-There is also a nice plant & souvenir shop near the main Cafe.
+A diverse plant & souvenir shop is located near the main Cafe.
 Lastly, note the Summer Philharmonic plays the “festival on the green” during select Saturday evenings in the summer.
-Visit: www.aboretum.org
+Visit: www.arboretum.org

 Mildred E. Mathias Botanical Garden, UCLA